Call Peter Cox on 0800 633 5712 * or Contact Us

 Got a question about crack stitching?
 We are here to help!
 Since 1951, we have been providing wall crack repair services to customers across the UK with structural issues and we can help you.

-If you need expert advice or have a specific question in mind, contact your local Peter Cox branch.
-Our team is on hand to answer any queries you have and to give you the best advice.
-Call Peter Cox on 0800 633 5712 or click the contact us button below for a member of our team to call you back.
+If you need expert advice or have a specific question in mind, call Peter Cox today or click the button below and a member of our team will get in touch.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.